 DOG FRIENDLY CAMPSITES AND PLACES TO VISIT

 If Wilf is not welcome, then quite simply we don’t visit.
 We always look for dog friendly places to stay and dog friendly days out that allow Wilf to join us.
 We plan our vanlife travel around our children and our dog.
 We avoid hot places in peak summer time, we look for dog friendly beaches where our dog can run off his lead.
 When we want to eat out, we research and look for places to eat that our dog friendly.
 We have been amazed at how many wonderful cafes, restaurants and bars that welcome dogs.
+Over in the UK, we have found many dog friendly campsites with a Seaview, dog friendly campsites in North Wales, Dog friendly campsites in the Lake District, and Dog friendly campsites in Cheshire, and dog friendly glamping holidays too.

 LEAVING A DOG IN A VAN

 We never leave Wilf in the van. ever.
 We plan our days out around Wilf and he comes everywhere with us.
 If we go out in the paddleboard or on the kayaks we take it in turns, or he comes with us.
+Hence why we love a coastal campsite or a campsite near to water – Wilf’s favourite place to be!

 tAKING A ROAD TRIP WITH A DOG